I1820/Aolab.LAN.Agent/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Author: Roya Taheri

 This project is a smart car monitoring system.
+It monitors speed and acceleration for moving car.